-Input Paper „Ten arguments why Georgia should get the EU candidate status, despite its obvious democratic backslide“
+Input Paper: Why Georgia should get the EU candidate status, despite obvious democratic backslide

 “Favorable” geopolitical context